bookercodes/booker.codes/works/scrimba-blog.md

 ## Scrimba's content strategy in 4 steps

 To understand my approach to content strategy, here are the 4 broad steps I took with Scrimba.
-If you're wondering if this is secret sauce, it really isn't.
-Every SEO worth their salt knows success lies in the execution!

 1. Identify topic clusters impactful for the business
 2. Create high-caliber and engaging content